-In 2013 an independent access and allocation panel provided a recommended method of determining the criteria for access to each of the four proposed zones in the new fishery and the level of entitlement to be allocated to those who gain access.
-These recommendations are under consideration and if approved by the Minister for Fisheries, will form the basis for entry to one new 'South Coast Crustacean Fishery Management Plan' covering all four fisheries.
-The new Management Plan arrangements would then be developed following the procedures described under the Fish Resources Management Act 1994.
-This process will be reported in next seasons update.
+In 2013, an independent access and allocation panel provided a recommended method of determining the criteria for access to each of the four proposed zones in the new fishery and the level of entitlement to be allocated to those who gain access.
+These recommendations were approved by the Minister for Fisheries and will form the basis for entry into each zone within the new South Coast Crustacean Fishery.
+A new management plan is currently being drafted for the South